bubroz/clipscribe/CONTINUATION_PROMPT.md

 #### **✅ RECENT ACHIEVEMENTS**
 - **Production Deployment**: Successfully deployed all services.
-- **CI/CD Pipeline**: Automated build and deployment pipeline is fully functional.
-- **Comprehensive Testing**: The existing test suite provides a strong foundation of reliability.
+- **Custom Domain**: Configured `clipscribe.ai` and `api.clipscribe.ai` with Cloudflare and Google Cloud Run.
+- **Documentation Audit**: Completed a full review and update of all project documentation.

 #### **🎯 NEXT STEPS**
-- **Custom Domain**: Configure a custom domain for the deployed services using Cloudflare.
 - **Production Monitoring**: Set up basic monitoring and alerting for the live services.
-- **Feature Roadmap**: Discuss and plan the next set of features for development.
+- **Feature Roadmap**: Discuss and plan the next set of features for development, such as migrating to Cloudflare R2 or building a user authentication system.

 ### **📊 VERIFIED MODULE STATUS OVERVIEW**
 Based on targeted testing (Unit tests: 63%, Integration: 19%):